mkazhdan/MoebiusRegistration/README.md

 <dt>[<b>--out</b> &lt;<i>output triangle mesh</i>&gt;]</dt>
 <dd> This string is the name of the file containing the source mesh with vertex positions on the target.<br>
 The file is written in <a href="http://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a> format.<br>
-Note that this output is only supported in the case that the input is in PLY format.
+[This output is only supported in the case that the input is in PLY format.]
 </dd>

 <dt>[<b>--res</b> &lt;<i>equirectangular grid resolution</i>&gt;]</dt>
 <dd> This integer value specifies the resolution of the equirectangular grid used to tessellate the spherical parametrization.<br>
 The default value for this parameter is 256.<br>
-Note that this is only used in the case that the intput is in PLY formate.
+[This is only used in the case that the intput is in PLY format.]
 </dd>

 <dt>[<b>--smooth</b> &lt;<i>spherical diffusion time</i>&gt;]</dt>
 <dd> This floating point value specifies the temporal duration for the heat diffusion used to antialias the sampled spherical function.<br>
 The default value for this parameter is 0.0005.<br>
-Note that this is only used in the case that the input is in PLY format.
+[This is only used in the case that the input is in PLY format.]
 </dd>

 <dt>[<b>--cType</b> &lt;<i>correlation type</i>&gt;]</dt>
 <dd> This integer value specifies how to perform correlation.
-A vlaue of <b>1</B> indicates that correlation should only be performed over the orthogonal transformations with determinant 1.
+A value of <b>1</B> indicates that correlation should only be performed over the orthogonal transformations with determinant 1.
 A value of <B>2</B> indicates that the correlation should only be performed over the orthogonal transformations with determinant -1.
-A value of <B>3</B> indicates that the correlation should be performed over all orthogonal transformations.
+A value of <B>3</B> indicates that the correlation should be performed over all orthogonal transformations.<br>
 The default value for this parameter is 1.
 </dd>

 <dt>[<b>--correspondence</b>]</dt>
 <dd> If enabled, the output mesh is defined by using the triangulation of the source and setting the vertex positions to the corresponding positions on the target.
 Otherwise, the parameteric coordinates of the source are rotated.<BR>
-Note that this is only used in the case that the input is in PLY format.
+[This is only used in the case that the input is in PLY format.]
 </dd>

 <dt>[<b>--verbose</b>]</dt>